-Sunflowers are frequently grown in gardens, and while you may only be familiar with a few varieties, the plant is part of a genus named Helianthus that actually comprises roughly 70 different species.
+Sunflowers are frequently grown in gardens, and while you may only be familiar with a few varieties, the plant with bright yellow petals is part of a genus named Helianthus that actually comprises roughly 70 different species.
 Almost all are native to Central and North America.

 “Sunflower” usually refers to the annual species, Helianthus annuus, named as such because this round flower heads not only look like the sun, but also turn toward the sun.
 The meaning of the scientific name for the plant is a bit less opaque, with the name coming from the Greek word helios, which means “sun” and “anthos” which means flower.